jigpu/linuxwacom-wiki-archive/wiki/USB_Kernel_driver.md

 Intuos2 6x8"* means an Intuos2 6x8 tablet reported to
 */dev/input/event3*.
 If there is no Wacom after *Name=*, you need to update the kernel driver.
-Check if your distribution offers an updated wacom.ko through kernel module backports or other distribution package.
+Check if your distribution offers an updated wacom.ko through kernel module backports from upstream kernels or other distribution package.
 For example Ubuntu users could try [Martin Owens' PPA](https://launchpad.net/~doctormo/+archive/wacom-plus).
 If no newer wacom.ko is available in your distribution see [input-wacom](input-wacom "wikilink").